argoproj/argo-workflows/docs/executor_plugins.md

     httpd.serve_forever()
 ```

+**Tip**: Plugins can be written in any language you can run as a container.
+Python is convenient because you can embed
+the script in the container.

 Some things to note here:

 * You only need to implement the calls you need.
 Return 404 and it won't be called again.
 * The path is the RPC method name.
 * The request body contains the template's input parameters.
-* The response body contains the node result, including the phase (e.g. "Succeeded" or "Failed") and a message
+* The response body may contain the node's result, including the phase (e.g. "Succeeded" or "Failed") and a message.
+* If the response is `{}`, then the plugin is saying it cannot execute the plugin template, e.g. it is a Slack plugin,
+  but the template is a Tekton job.
+* If the status code is 404, then the plugin will not be called again.

 Next, create a manifest named `plugin.yaml`: